Chemical Substance Management

 Green procurement

 We prioritize procurement of raw materials with a low environmental impact, and work with business partners who take a proactive approach to protecting the environment.
-Together, we are promoting green procurement to help build a sustainable society.
-We ask our business partners to provide information about the chemical substances contained in products, as follows.
+To this purpose, we have established our Group-wide Green Procurement Standards (selection standards for suppliers and selection standards for materials) in Green Procurement Guidelines, which are made known to our suppliers and widely available on our website.

 We also participate in Joint Article Management Promotion-consortium (JAMP) for the smooth disclosure and transmission of information on chemical substances contained in products in supply chain.